hc-Robotics/hc-Robotics.github.io/_pages/projects.md

 </p>
 <div style="text-align: justify;">
   <p style="margin-bottom: -5px;"><strong>Description</strong>:
-    <i>The 2020 ZC-Cup frontier Technology Challenge</i> centers on the theme of "Post-disaster Area Detection and Disposal," featuring 13 competition tasks.
+    <i>The 2020 ZC-Cup Frontier Technology Challenge</i> centers on the theme of "Post-disaster Area Detection and Disposal," featuring 13 competition tasks.
 These tasks include traversing complex terrain, clearing obstacles, opening doors, ascending and descending stairs, autonomous navigation in unknown areas (maze challenge), handling fire emergencies in smoke-filled environments, and rescuing lives.
 Robots competed in a 4000-square-meter final arena simulating a post-disaster environment.
 In our team collaboration, I primarily contributed to the maze challenge, achieving autonomous navigation using LiDAR sensing and the RRT algorithm.
   </p>
   <p style="margin-bottom: -5px;"><strong>Outcome</strong>:
-    2nd Place in ZC-Cup frontier Technology Challenge, 2020 (Team Work, Contributions to the autonomous navigation of a maze challenge)
+    2nd Place in ZC-Cup Frontier Technology Challenge, 2020 (Team Work, Contributions to the autonomous navigation of a maze challenge)
   </p>
 </div>